 NET WORTH= ASSETS-LIABILITIES

 Thankfully, it’s a pretty simple equation.
-Here’s what I include in my personal net worth calculation:
+Here’s a breakdown of what to include.

 - Savings accounts: If you use more than one bank, make sure you include every banking institution that you’re currently using.
 You may have several types of savings accounts, such as a money market account and/or a CD.